 Dental crowns and bridges are reconstructive appliances, which help extend the life of compromised teeth or allow missing teeth to be replaced naturally.
 Teeth replaced or restored by dental crowns and bridges will have the feel and appearance of natural teeth than those replaced by a denture.
 Unlike the removable dentures, these restorations are permanently fixed in position and provide a long-term solution.

-At our office, Roshan Emam D.D.S.in Palo Alto, CA, we recommend that our patients opt for any of the above permanent appliances for various issues such as concealing a fractured tooth, strengthening a tooth after a root canal therapy, or as the visible part of a dental implant.
+At our office, Roshan Emam D.D.S.in Palo Alto, CA, we offer crown and bridge restorations to correct various issues such as filling in the missing gaps, concealing a broken tooth, shielding a tooth after a root canal procedure, or topping a dental implant.

 What Are Crowns And Bridges?